 Patricia Palmer is an artist and arts educator based in Cambridge, MA.
 She works out of her studio at Miller Street Studios in Somerville.

-Throughout her career Patricia has continuously balanced her studio practice with her commitment as an arts educator.
+Throughout her career, Patricia has continuously balanced her studio practice with her commitment as an arts educator.
 Her mixed media works focus on the body and mind, and the rhythms and patterns that lead to awareness of their connection.
-Drawings, paintings, prints and sculptures explore a personal vocabulary of abstract imagery related to themes of relationship, observation, communication and systems.
-In her work as an educator Patricia is interested in environments and instructional approaches that help people learn how to think, especially in and through the visual arts.
+Drawings, paintings, prints, and sculptures explore a personal vocabulary of abstract imagery related to themes of relationship, observation, communication and systems.
+In her work as an educator, Patricia is interested in environments and instructional approaches that help people learn how to think, especially in and through the visual arts.
 Patricia is a former teacher and spent twelve years as a researcher at Project Zero, a research organization at Harvard Graduate School of Education dedicated to understanding and enhancing learning, thinking, and creativity in the arts, as well as other disciplines.
-Patricias work there focused on deepening understanding of the arts and developing programs for schools, art museums and communities.
-Currently Patricia mentors student art teachers at Tufts University and the School of the Museum of Fine Arts in Boston.
-She is a proud mama to her wildly creative eight year old son.
+Patricias work there focused on deepening understanding of the arts and developing programs for schools, art museums, and communities.
+Currently, Patricia is the Director of Art Education at Montserrat College of Art.
+She also mentors student art teachers at Tufts University and the School of the Museum of Fine Arts in Boston.
+She is a proud mama to her wildly creative ten-year-old son.